reznikmm/protobuf/docs/generated_code.md

 `Any` type isn't provided yet.

 ## Oneof
-Currently we support only a single `Oneof` construction per message.
+Currently, we support only a single `Oneof` construction per message.
-For a such construction the compiler generates an enumeration type and a discriminated record type.
+For such a construction, the compiler generates an enumeration type and a discriminated record type.
 Inside a message it generates one component with name `Variant`.
 For example:
 ```protobuf